 Teen strokes on the rise: Bailey's story

 Bailey Carlson attends physical therapy five days a week.
 Her hands and wrists often get tired during exercises, but she's come a long way after having a stroke when she was 16 years old.

 We all feel like our world is spinning out of control sometimes, but for most of us it's a figure of speech.
 When Lila Renstrom's world started spinning, it wouldn't stop.
 She was experiencing vertigo.

 Getting her life back

 Imagine not being able to use your dominant hand.
 You can't work.
 You can't do household chores.
 You can't even hold your grandchildren.

 That's what Linda Zeien's life was like after a fall in August 2010 left her with an injured shoulder and a swollen right hand that caused intense pain if she even thought about touching it or moving it.

 Following surgery that included inserting a plate in her wrist, and traditional therapy, Zeien's condition did not improve.
 Her pain continued to worsen, and her stress and worry deepened.

-Fortunately, Mark Rotty, MD, Zeien's boss at Allina Medical Clinic-Hastings, where Zeien is a certified medical assistant, encouraged her to go to United Pain Center for medical treatment and to Courage Kenny Sports & Physical Therapy Center – Fort Road for physical therapy and hand therapy.
+Fortunately, Mark Rotty, MD, Zeien's boss at Allina Health Hastings First Street Clinic, where Zeien is a certified medical assistant, encouraged her to go to United Pain Center for medical treatment and to Courage Kenny Sports & Physical Therapy Center – Fort Road for physical therapy and hand therapy.

 United Pain Center provided Zeien with relief from her pain through medical treatment, while Courage Kenny Sports & Physical Therapy Center provided an innovative therapy approach for her condition: complex regional pain syndrome (CRPS).